westonganger/rails_nestable_layouts/README.md

 <h1>Foo Bar</h1>

 <div id="myContainer">
-  <%= yield_nested %> # this will call the next nested layout or the action template if no more nested layouts.
+  <%= yield_nested %> # this will call the next nested layout or the requested template if no more nested layouts.
 </layout>
 ```